Coping Crown

 Always use wood glue at the joints and the outside corner joints should be pinned together with small nails.
 It's easiest and quickest to be installing crown molding with some type of small nail gun.
 I use an 18 gauge nail gun for installing crown molding.

-It's best to have someone helping for a project like this.
-Sometimes when installing this crown molding at the ceiling corner of a room the ceiling may have some uneven areas and the crown won't be tight against the ceiling.
 One way to combat this is to caulk these areas with paintable caulk and it will look just fine as long as the gaps aren't too big.
 Installing crown molding is like any other thing, the more you do the better you get.